Free delivery from £39 (T&C’s apply)**

 What is the difference between dog treats and chews?

-Treats are often small, quick-to-eat snacks used for training or rewards.
-Chews tend to last longer and are selected based on texture and chewing behaviour.
+Treats are typically small, quick-to-eat snacks used for training or rewards.
+Chews tend to last longer and are chosen based on texture and chewing behaviour.

 What is the difference between dog treats and chews?

-Treats are often small, quick-to-eat snacks used for training or rewards.
-Chews tend to last longer and are selected based on texture and chewing behaviour.
+Treats are typically small, quick-to-eat snacks used for training or rewards.
+Chews tend to last longer and are chosen based on texture and chewing behaviour.

 Why should I give my dog treats and chews?